100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 Welcome to The Future of Work, the podcast that looks at, believe it or not, the future of work.
 It is brought to you by WNDYR for their blog.
 Chaos & RocketFuel.
 WNDYR are productivity and human behaviour specialists whose goal is to help us humans remain relevant in an ever more technology based workplace.
 Check them out at WNDYR dot com.
 That’s WNDYR dot com.
 I’m Doug Foulkes.
 And along with WNDYR CEO Claire Haidar, we regularly meet up with industry experts and mavericks to get their take on work in the future.

-And in this show we offer you something a little different.
-We recently had the pleasure of spending an hour in the company of Sara Barkat, a Gen Z writer, editor, and artist who has potentially a very different view on work and where it is going.
+In this show we offer you something a little different.
+We recently had the pleasure of spending an hour in the company of Sara Barkat, a Gen Z writer, editor, and artist who has a very different view on work and where it is going.
 Sara loves, amongst other things, art, science, and books.
 She’s a content SEO for Tweetspeak Poetry and a writer for the Poetic Earth Month.
 Today, we give you the chance to look through the eyes of the current generation and see how they view work unfolding.

 [00:01:44] – Claire Haidar

 We are here to talk about work today, but I suspect that it’s actually going to be in many ways, a personal story in terms of how you craft your own work.
-So I want to throw it wide open and I want to start the conversation with what is your definition of work?
+So I want to throw it wide open and start the conversation with what is your definition of work?

 [00:01:59] – Sara Barkat